Hamradio

 - a Linux Mint pc with:

-- websdr Twente to have a bandwide view on the activity on the band I'm working on,
+- Kiwisdr for several websdr providers to have a bandwide view on the activity on the band I'm working on,

-- CQRLOG software with a link to the Yaesu FT-847 for TRX control, QSL synchronization with LotW and eQSL, a link to QRZ.com to see the details of my counterstation.
+- CQRLOG software with QSL synchronization with LotW and eQSL, a link to QRZ.com to see the details of my counterstation.